 Procurement professionals who evaluated reshoring exclusively on unit cost found the math unfavorable a decade ago.
 Several factors have changed that calculation.

-Inventory carrying costs are visible now.
+Inventory carrying costs are visible now in a way they were not.
 When capital was essentially free, holding 90 days of offshore inventory was a rounding error.
 At current interest rates and with the risk premium many CFOs now assign to supply chain concentration, the cost of holding offshore inventory changes the total cost model.

 Labor cost differentials have compressed.
-Wage growth in manufacturing-heavy offshore markets, combined with automation investment that reduces direct labor content in North American facilities, has narrowed the labor arbitrage.
+Wage growth in manufacturing-heavy offshore markets, combined with automation investment that reduces direct labor content in North American facilities, has narrowed the labor arbitrage that historically justified offshore sourcing for many product categories.

 What Nearshoring via Mexico Looks Like in Practice